pranitsethi/KVEngine/README.md

 We won't deal with moving keys back when nodes are back up or shard migration.

+TODO:
+consistent hashing alone doesn’t meet our requirements of reliability due to loss of data.
+Therefore there should definetely be replication and high availability which is feasible and out of scope of this introduction.

 Questions to consider
  What happens to existing keys that no longer have predefined reliabilityLevel after failNode() has been called?

+[Pranit] Those keys transition from a RL achieved state to a still not achieved RL (reliability level).
+Therefore, a process needs to make more copies of the keys to other nodes.
+This would apply to keys that fall on failed nodes.

+ What should the reliabilityLevel be for puts() after failNode()

+[Pranit] The reliability level (RL) should not be compromised in most cirsumstances unless the end user forces less copies.
+We also don't want too many copies which is unreasonable.
+Therefore, at least a minimum RL should be met after a failed node or rather any time the cluster is up and serving requests.

- What should the reliabilityLevel be for puts() after failNode()  Can your solution support a large number of nodes and a large load of requests?
+ Can your solution support a large number of nodes and a large load of requests?

+[Pranit] yes (theortically) but untested here.
+Consistent hashing with virtual nodes would distribute the load evenly amongst all physical nodes.

+Write up a few sentences describing your solution, key issues you faced, and simplifications you might have made?

+[Pranit] Rudimentary consistent hash based solution.

+issues faced:
+   Policy decision with RL (reliabilty Level)

+Simplifications:
+   RL tied with number of copies (assumption).

+What you might do if you had lot more time

+   -- a LOT more. (starting with testing and error handling) -- key migration (post failed node)
+   -- more to say on sharding
+   -- shard migration